-View showing
+View showing environmental massacre of trees and hedgerows in progress.
 You can clearly see how the land slopes down to the left and behind the panes of glass are the roofs of Willow Close.

 View showing stone being delivered.
 Land still slopes but is now much higher.
 Roof tops of Willow Close can barely be seen.